Don’t focus on just meeting your Legal Obligations

-Has COVID made you complacent to other workplace risks?
+Has COVID made small business owners complacent to other workplace risks?

-For many businesses, adapting to a new way of working has now become the norm.
-Following the initial uncertainties after lockdown, in order to reopen safely and give reassurance to staff and customers, most businesses are now operating under the Government’s COVID-secure working guidelines.
+Adapting to a new way of working has now become the norm.
+Most businesses are learning to live with the Government’s COVID-secure working guidelines in order to reopen safely and give reassurance to staff and customers.

-COVID-19 does not remove an employers’ legal obligation to ensure health and safety compliance, and any measures brought in to ensure a safe return to work, should not be at the detriment of other health and safety protocols.
+COVID-19 does not remove an employers’ legal obligation to ensure health and safety compliance.
+Any measures brought in to ensure a safe return to work, should not be at the detriment of other health and safety protocols.

 This means employers should continue to identify all hazards within their workplace and take steps to control the risks arising from those hazards.
-Plus, if you have five or more employees, The Health and Safety at Work Act 1974 states that – by law – you’re required to record the outcome of these risk assessments in writing.
+Plus, if you have five or more employees, The Health and Safety at Work Act 1974 states that – by law – you’re required to record the outcome of these risk assessments in writing, but where do you start ?

-Proactive safety management keeps you ahead of the game
+Proactive Risk Management keeps you ahead of the game

-Simple changes that make health and safety tasks easier, and improve working conditions, are often appreciated by employers and employees alike, and can pay dividends to workplace culture and morale.
+Simple changes that make health and safety tasks easier, and improve working conditions, are often appreciated by employers and employees alike, and can improve workplace culture and morale.

 “Undertaking a risk assessment in a small business can often be perceived as a challenge – particularly if it is the first time that a workplace has been risk assessed and the person undertaking the assessments hasn’t got a health and safety background.
 Not only do you have to consider all of the hazards and risks within the work area, but the assessment needs to be communicated and understood by others who use the space.
 A tool like CHEQS can really help to identify risks, and walk you through the steps to remove and mitigate them.”

-The opportunity to discuss everyday activities is often welcomed, allowing workers to demonstrate their experience and knowledge in relation to the tasks they complete.
-This engagement can also generate ideas and lead to changes that increase quality and productivity.
+Carrying out workplace risk assessments should promote conversations about the tasks that are undertaken there.
+Discussing everyday activities is fundamentally important, allowing workers to demonstrate their experience and knowledge of the tasks they complete.
+This engagement can then generate ideas and lead to changes that increase safety, quality and productivity.

-Demonstrate a fair presentation of risk and save on insurance
+Demonstrate a fair presentation of risk and get business insurance savings

-According to The Insurance Act 2015, which forms the basis of a business’ relationship with their insurer, the ‘duty of fair presentation of risk’ helps to define the kind of information that a business owner must provide to their insurer, and the actions that an insurer can take if a business fails to disclose something important.
+According to The Insurance Act 2015, the ‘duty of fair presentation of risk’ helps define the kind of information that a business owner must provide to their insurer, and the actions that an insurer can take if a business fails to disclose something important.

 This can have a direct impact on a business owner’s insurance policy.
 It could even lead to an insurer voiding a policy if they feel that the business owner failed to make a fair presentation of risk, either deliberately or recklessly.